Gordon Brown: IMF speculation

+Submission to police of Epstein-related flight dossiers

+In February 2026, in the fallout from the release of the Epstein files, Brown submitted multiple dossiers of evidence to multiple UK police forces investigating Jeffrey Epstein's "Lolita Express" flights in and out of the UK.
+Epstein's plane had landed at multiple airports in the UK, including at the Royal Air Force station, RAF Marham.

 Other appointments

 Sir Tim Berners-Lee, who had worked with the government during Brown's premiership to publish government data on the internet in the data.gov.uk project, invited Brown to become a board director of the World Wide Web Foundation to "advise the Web Foundation on ways to involve disadvantaged communities and global leaders in the development of sustainable programs that connect humanity and affect positive change", and he was elected to the board of directors in September 2010.

 On 22 April 2011, it was announced that Brown would be taking on an unpaid advisory role at the World Economic Forum.
 Brown was also appointed as the inaugural 'Distinguished Leader in Residence' by New York University and took part in discussions and lectures relating to the 2008 financial crisis and globalisation.

 In July 2012, Brown was named by Secretary-General Ban Ki-moon as United Nations Special Envoy for Global Education.
-He chaired the International Commission on Financing Global Education Opportunity.
-The position is unpaid.
+He chaired the International Commission on Financing Global Education Opportunity from 2016, until it concluded in 2023 with the creation of the International Finance Facility for Education (IFFEd), for which he serves as Honorary President.
+Both positions are unpaid.